paragi/sphp/README.md

     sphp.maxWorkers=20;

 #####stepDowntime (Default: 360 seconds)
-The number of worker is increased dynamically, When the need arises.
-This is time it takes before the number of workers, are reduced by one.
+The number of worker are increased dynamically, When the need arises.
+This is the time it takes before, the number of workers, are reduced by one.

-    sphp.stepDowntime=600;
+    sphp.stepDowntime=1800;

 #####overwriteWSPath (Default null)
 Used to specify which script should serve a websocket request.